shift-society/salon/2018/index.md

 at Y Combinator Research, doing research at the intersection of programming languages and user interfaces.
 In the past, He also worked at Google, BumpTop, and IBM.

-#### Richard Gabriel, IBM Research
+#### Richard Gabriel, Hasso Plattner Institute
-Richard P. Gabriel is a researcher at IBM Research, looking into the architecture, design, and implementation of extraordinarily large, self-sustaining systems.
+Richard P. Gabriel is the Worse is Better guy.
+He is a Researcher at Leisure investigating computer generation of writerly text and poetry as well as artificial consciousness.
+His official affiliation is Visiting Researcher at the Hasso Plattner Institute.
 He is the award-winning author of four books and a poetry chapbook.
 He lives in California.

 #### Stephen Kell, University of Cambridge
 Stephen thinks that program-ming, as we know it, has unacceptably high human cost, and that we